Multiple transitivity except for a system of imprimitivity: -by-block-transitive groups

 Part (iii) now follows from Lemmas~\ref{lem:LDC_2pt} and~\ref{lem:metacyclic_2pt:conjugacy}.

 It remains to count the conjugacy classes, using the formula from Lemma~\ref{lem:metacyclic_2pt:conjugacy}.
-If $n$ is even, then $e'_0 > 0$ and we see that we are in the case where $S$ has type $\PSL_2$, so $k=-2$, and also $t_G=2$.
+If $n$ is even, then $e'_0 > 0$ and we see that we are in case (A), so $k=-2$ and $t_G=2$.
 Lemma~\ref{lem:metacyclic_2pt:conjugacy} then yields

 From now on we may assume $n$ is odd.
 If the socle is $\mathrm{PSU}_3(q)$ then we have $k = -(q+1)$, so

 However, we know that $n$ is coprime to all prime divisors of $q+1$, except possibly the prime $3$; if $3$ divides both $q+1$ and $n$, then we are in the case where $t_G = 3$.
 So in fact